-The Code requires that the Statement of Accounts are prepared on a Going Concern basis.
-This means that the accounts are based on the assumption that the Humber Bridge Board will continue in operational existence for the foreseeable future.
+Within this context, the accounts have been prepared on a going concern basis.
+This means that the accounts are based on the assumption that the Humber Bridge Board will be able to meet its obligations and continue in operational existence for the foreseeable future.